Meghan Durbin was mainly a pinch runner for Rollins in her first college season. Photo courtesy of Jim Hogue Photography

 Published: July 9, 2013

+LAND O' LAKES - Courtney and Meghan Durbin have a special connection.
+The 2012 Sunlake High graduates are twin sisters, but their bond is deeper than the fact they entered the world just 60 seconds apart.
+The Durbins are linked by softball.
 "A lot of people think that being siblings on the same team isn't good, and when we were younger and immature, we would get into arguments and fights all the time, but now we've grown together through softball," Courtney said.
 "We still have those twin moments when we have stupid fights, but it's better to have someone there who has your best interest at heart."